akkanben/201-final-project-prep/README.md

 - `project-prep-04.md`
   - This could serve for our notes on the wireframing project for Monday.
 The real submission will live in the project repo after we make it.

+## Prep Tests

+A few preliminary tests to learn more about HTML5 canvas.
+Inspiration and some code from this [Spicy Yoghurt](https://spicyyoghurt.com/tutorials/html5-javascript-game-development/develop-a-html5-javascript-game) tutorial.

+- `prep-drawing-shapes`
+  - Demo to show examples of fill and stroke for rectangles, circles, triangles built from lines, an imported svg shape and images from a sprite sheet.
+- `prep-game-loop`
+  - Game loop with FPS display.
+Also demonstrates overlapping canvas
+  - The FPS canvas has a transparent background applied in css.
+- `prep-moving-squares`
+  - An example of movement with velocity in a game loop.
+  - The squares are created with an object constructor that inherits from a more general GameObject.
+- `prep-collision-detection`
+  - Similar to the previous moving squares but the collision flag is being used.
+Clever collision check from the above tutorial.
+- `prep-key-press`
+  - A demo to show WASD movement.
+Console logs the key code pressed.
+  - A drag variable is used to slow the velocity when no key is pressed.
+  - A limiter variable is used to fix diagonal movement so it doesn't go too fast.
+  - An array is used to determine the current active buttons
+    - Button down adds to the array, button up removes from the array.
+    - Logic in the prototype.update function controls the changes in velocity depending on the keys in the array.
+- Other tests to make:
+  - Mass.
+  - Collision with a heading.
+  - Impulse and momentum.
+  - Gravity.
+  - Better bounds checking.